riot-framework/riot-examples/streaming-gpio-output/README.md

 ### Code walk-through

-The main class, `Application`, creates a `Flow` objects using RIoT which controls the output of the Raspberry Pi's General Purpose I/O port number 7, which is exposed on pin 7 of the Raspberry Pi's connector.
+The main class, `Application`, creates a `Flow` objects using RIoT which controls the output of the Raspberry Pi's General Purpose I/O port number 7 (①), which is exposed on pin 7 of the Raspberry Pi's connector.
-Additionally, a standard Akka Timer is set up, which will emit a `GPIOState.TOGGLE` object every second.
+Additionally, a standard Akka Timer is set up (②), which will emit a `GPIOState.TOGGLE` object every second.
-A `Sink` is defined which logs everything it receives to the console.
+A `Sink` is defined (③) which logs everything it receives to the console.

-We then define an Akka 'stream' which connects the Timer to our GPIO object, and then to the Sink:
+We then define an Akka 'stream' (④) which connects the Timer to our GPIO object, and then to the Sink:
 A green LED connected to this output would now blink, and the state of the port, returned by our GPIO Object every time we change its state, is output to the console.

 ```java